Your child's learning journey will be much more than just core curriculum.....

 Children become confident, responsible learners who strive to reach their full potential in all areas of learning and are ready for their next steps at secondary school.

-Every area of learning is already built into the class topics.
+This year, after a disruptive period for the children due to the Corona Virus closures, we are working very hard to ensure that the children are back in the rhythm of school and refocused on their learning.
+We have adjusted the curriculum for recovery, providing what the children need to get back to normal.
+We continue to follow the new Ofsted Framework which focuses on the quality of education including ‘intent’, ‘implementation’ and ‘impact’ of the curriculum, with more of a focus on how it can be used to support the development of a completely rounded child rather than just getting good results.
+At Dry Sandford we have created new ladders of progression for each subject, continuing to build into the class topics.
 We will continue to develop English skills by using a focus text so that children become totally immersed through the book into the topic, empathising with the characters so they develop a deep understanding of what they are learning about.
 Our curriculum is quite specific in terms of the core skills.
 Maths, English, Computing and Science skills are revisited constantly in a spiral of learning which is specifically targeted to meet the needs of all the children in every class.
 Children are excited by the challenges that their teacher provides, and they work their way up these with guidance from the adults who work with them.
 Our children have their own age-related targets but many are directed towards a greater depth through philosophy and higher order thinking in all or some areas, which is why many work above age-related expectation.
 Your child is being observed with great care and we assess their potential and provide interventions to move individuals or groups of children forward either emotionally or academically as required…we will let you know if these interventions are significant, and will involve you if necessary.
 None-core subjects - Humanities, Arts, PE are also taught through topics and it has never been the case that the topics are specific to particular year groups.
 What is required is that there is clear progression through each subject from stage to stage…we have a skills-based plan from Reception to Year 6 to ensure that children all make fabulous progress through their topics.

-This year we have decided to focus on ‘Community’ through our topics so that the children reflect on what they have learned and how they might apply this to their future lives.
+This year we have decided to focus on ‘Reflection’ through our topics so that the children reflect on what they have learned and how they might apply this to their future lives.